a2stuff/a2d/desk.acc/neko_frames/README.md

 00000000000000000000000000000000
 ```

 * Convert 01 to .# and make into strings for use with the A2D conversion macro "PIXELS".
-Pad until a multiple of 7 long.

 ```
         PIXELS  "..................................."